felselva/mathc/README.md

 The easing functions are an implementation of the functions presented in [easing.net](http://easings.net/).
 They are mainly useful for animations.

 Easing functions take a value that range from `0.0f` to `1.0f` and usually will return a value inside that same range.
 However, in some of the easing functions, the returned value extrapolate that range.

-## Contributing

-- Before sending any pull request, open an issue asking if the feature or fix is already being worked on.
-- If you find any error, you can open an issue.
-- You can request more useful functions in the issues regarding 2D vectors, 3D vectors, quaternions and matrices.
-If you have already an implementation or know where to find, better.
-- Everything here will stay licensed under ZLIB, which is a ***very*** permissive license.

 ## LICENSE